tomio13/RDM-Desktop/python/Readme.md

 program works.
 Please do not alter the folder configuration except if you really know what you are doing.

+Now, there is a button on the main window to call an editor on this file, more the current version in memory.
+If the save config is disabled, this button does not show.

 However, you should change:
 - userID: the name saved to new entries
 - editor: it is Notepad on Windows, nano on other systems, change it